-This advanced course in ethics and ethical theory will look critically at Ethics and

-Traditions, either through a detailed study of some major writers in ethical theory (such as Plato, Aristotle, Neitzche, Kant) or by way of a systematic examination of some critical issues in ethics (such as amoralism, ethics of truth, power, colonialism, slavery, peace and violence, hunger, race, affirmative action, gender and abortion, animal rights and welfarism).
-The course provides a forum for the discussion of the nature and status of ethical claims (fact-value dichotomy, the objectivity naturalistic fallacy, and subiectivitv controversv ethics. in emotivism), the subject of morality and the self in society (amoralism, egoism and altruism), and for interrogating the issue of ends of action and practical reason.
+This advanced course in ethics and ethical theory will look critically at Ethics and Traditions, either through a detailed study of some major writers in ethical theory (such as Plato, Aristotle, Neitzche, Kant) or by way of a systematic examination of some critical issues in ethics (such as amoralism, ethics of truth, power, colonialism, slavery, peace and violence, hunger, race, affirmative action, gender and abortion, animal rights and welfarism).
+The course provides a forum for the discussion of the nature and status of ethical claims (fact-value dichotomy, the naturalistic fallacy, objectivity and subjectivity controversy in ethics, emotivism), the subject of morality and the self in society (amoralism, egoism and altruism), and for interrogating the issue of ends of action and practical reason.